Snaacky/thewiki/docs/tutorials/mpv.md

 ![Installing mpv](https://files.catbox.moe/ly721g.gif)

-==- Installing a Pre-Configured Source
+==- Installing a Pre-Configured Build

 If you don't want to setup mpv yourself, a portable build of mpv is available below.
 It is pre-configured to have the settings described in the [Basic Config](#basic-config) and [Advanced Config](#advanced-config).